Center for Technology Transfer and Commercialization

 Taylor received his Bachelor of Science Degree in Chemistry from the University of Missouri and his J.D. from the University of Maryland School of Law.
 He is admitted to practice law in Maryland and before the U.S. Patent and Trademark Office and is a member of the Association of University Technology Managers.

-Masood joined CTTC in February 2012 and is responsible for identifying, protecting and marketing technologies in both physical and life sciences.
+Masood joined CTTC in February 2012 and is responsible for identifying, protecting and marketing technologies in both physical and life sciences, as well as managing the licensing activities for VU e-Innovations.
 Prior to joining CTTC, Masood was a technology transfer intern and a post-doctoral research fellow at Wake Forest University.
-Masood received his Ph.D. in 2010 from the Virginia Tech-Wake Forest University School of Biomedical Engineering, working at the Wake Forest Institute for Regenerative Medicine.
-He received a Bachelor of Technology degree in Dairy Science and Technology, and subsequently received M.Tech and MS degrees in Biotechnology and Bioinformatics.
-Masood is a member of Association of University Technology Managers.
+Masood received his Ph.D. in 2010 from the Virginia Tech-Wake Forest University School of Biomedical Engineering, working at the Wake Forest Institute for Regenerative Medicine where he worked on developing tissue engineered skeletal muscle constructs for functional repair in a rodent injury model.
+He also worked on cardiovascular bioengineering, specifically evaluating the impact of smooth muscle seeding on structural, biomechanical, and physiological characteristics of tissue engineered blood vessels, using a sheep carotid-jugular fistula model.
+He received a Bachelor of Technology degree in Dairy Science and Technology, and subsequently received M.Tech and MS degrees in Biotechnology and Bioinformatics, respectively.
+Masood is a member of Association of University Technology Managers, where he serves on the Membership Committee, and the Licensing Executives Society.
+Masood is a winner of 2014 Howard Bremer Scholarship awarded by the Association of University Technology Managers (AUTM).

-Hassan joined CTTC in August 2011 and is responsible for overseeing license compliance besides managing a wide variety of cases in the therapeutic and diagnostic spaces.
-Prior to joining CTTC, Hassan initiated and managed the license compliance program at the Cleveland Clinic besides handling the commercialization of a wide array of medical technologies for the Cleveland Clinic.
-Hassan was also responsible for negotiating in-licenses for a number of diagnostic tests for use by the Cleveland Reference Laboratory.
-Prior to that Hassan was a post-doctoral fellow with the Center for Electro Mechanics (CEM) at the University of Texas at Austin exploring novel methods to extract fat droplets from algae for use as a biofuel.
+Hassan joined CTTC in August 2011 and is responsible for overseeing healthcare IT and personalized healthcare commercialization in addition to managing license compliance for the office.
+Prior to joining CTTC, Hassan was responsible for negotiating in-licenses for a number of diagnostic tests for use by the Cleveland Clinic Reference Laboratory.
+Hassan also initiated and managed the license compliance program at the Cleveland Clinic and managed the commercialization of a wide array of medical technologies.
+Prior to that, Hassan was a post-doctoral fellow with the Center for Electro Mechanics (CEM) at the University of Texas at Austin where he explored novel methods to extract fat droplets from algae for use as a biofuel.

 Hassan received his undergraduate degree in biology from the George Washington University in Washington DC and his PhD in Cell and Molecular Biology from the University of Texas at Austin.
 He is a member of the Association of University Technology Managers where he is part of the Annual Meeting program committee.